Ethiopians flee Tigray capital in fear of imminent assault

 Multiple crises are growing.
 Refugees from Eritrea have been in the line of fire as fighting sweeps by their camps of nearly 100,000 in the region’s north.

-And the BBC has reported seeing Ethiopian forces standing by the border with Sudan, and hearing from refugees that people are being impeded from leaving Ethiopia.
+Refugees have also told The Associated Press that Ethiopian forces near the border with Sudan are impeding people from leaving Ethiopia, while refugee crossings have largely slowed to a trickle.
 Ethiopia’s government has not commented on that.

 More than 40,000 refugees have crossed into a remote part of Sudan where local communities and humanitarian workers struggle to provide food, shelter and care.
 Nearly half of the refugees are children.
 The spread of COVID-19 is just one concern.